vigoo/vigoo.github.io/posts/2019-03-07-prox-2-io-akkastreams.md

 | `Pipe[IO, I, O]`       | `Flow[I, O, Any]`                  |
 | `Sink[IO, O]`          | `Sink[O, Future[Done]`             |

-Another small difference that requires the change of a lot our functions is the *implicit context* these streaming solutinos require.
+Another small difference that requires changing a lot of our functions is the *implicit context* these streaming solutions require.

 With the original implementation it used to be:
 - an implicit `ContextShift[IO]` instance